AutodeskAILab/RobustPointSet/README.md

 ### Publication

-Please cite the paper below if you use the Robust Point Set dataset in your research.
+Please cite the paper below if you use the RobustPointSet dataset in your research.

 [RobustPointSet: A Dataset for Benchmarking Robustness of Point Cloud Classifiers](https://arxiv.org/abs/2011.11572)